Greece 3 - yacht charters

 Temple of Poseidon to Kythnos

 We got up early and were on the way before eight.
 Sailing started carefully with both the main and jib reefed as we entered the notorious Aegean sea.
 Currents in the straight of Kea can be as much as seven knots.
 We picked a patch of calm weather and with winds of fifteen knots we were soon flying all our sail.
-Just after mid day we arrived at Loutra on Kythnos.
+Just after mid day we arrived at Loutra port on Kythnos island.
 It is a lovely small town, there is a hot spring and at the south end of the beach you can sit in its warm waters.
 The architecture is very different from anything else that we have seen so far.
 We went along side the quay and filled up with water.
 This port had better water and electricity hook-ups than any other we had visited so far.
 At 12.33 EURO it was a good deal.

 Kythnos to Sifnos